 In-depth reporting from Tempo and the ERP system

 Standard invoices for grandcentrix are done from the ERP system.
 Sometimes customers want more details and that’s when project managers use Tempo reports.
 Customers may want to know how much work was done by developer or by component, for example.
-The project manager can easily build the report in Tempo and generate the PDF the customer asked for.
+The project manager can easily build the report in Timesheets and generate the PDF the customer asked for.

 “That’s really important for us, being able to address these customer needs without doing it all in IT,” Irle said.
 “The project manager is able to work it out with the customer.”

-The benefits of Tempo Timesheets
+The benefits of Timesheets

 “Tempo is a really great integration for Jira,” Irle said.
 “There’s not a big overhead for developers or employees who use it, it’s built into the UI quite nicely so there’s nothing really new to learn.”